-Clause 5.6 - Payment for Training Undertaken Outside Ordinary Hours
+5.4.
+Payment for Training Undertaken Outside Ordinary Hours

+5.4.1.
 Employees required by the Corporation to undertake agreed training outside of their ordinary hours, shall be paid at single time or by mutual agreement, time off in lieu on an hour for hour basis may be taken.
 Such training shall be organised in consultation with the employees.

-Clause 5.7 - Wage Increases
+5.5.
+Wage Increases

-5.7.1 The following wage increases shall apply for this Agreement:
+5.5.1.
+The following wage increases shall apply for this Agreement:

-A total of 6% over three (3) years to be paid as follows:
+A total of 6.0% over three (3) years to be paid as follows:

-- An increase of 2% to apply to the all-purpose rate from the first full pay period commencing on or after 1 July 2017 - An increase of 2% to apply to the all-purpose rate from the first full pay period commencing on or after 1 July 2018 - An increase of 2% to apply to the all-purpose rate from the first full pay period commencing on or after 1 July 2019 - 5.7.2 The parties agree that all allowances (excluding travel, meals and first aid allowances) have been incorporated into the all-purpose rate of pay prescribed within this Agreement.
-Employees covered by this Agreement will not be eligible to make claim for any allowances (including the Disabilities Allowance), other than those stated within this Agreement.
+- An increase of 2.5% to apply to the all-purpose rate backpayed to 1 July 2020 - An increase of 2.0% to apply to the all-purpose rate from the first full pay period commencing on or after 1 July 2021 - An increase of 1.5% to apply to the all-purpose rate from the first full pay period commencing on or after 1 July 2022

+5.6.
+Allowances and Insurance

-- 5.7.4 The following allowances will be paid in addition to the all-purpose rate of pay prescribed within this Agreement: - (i) Meal Allowance any employee who is required to continue working after their ordinary finishing time for more than two (2) hours and who has not been notified the previous day that they will be so required to work, will either be supplied by the Corporation with all necessary meal/s or else be paid \$18.40.
-This figure will be reviewed annually and increased in line with Adelaide All Groups CPI as at March each year. - (ii) First Aid Allowance a certificated first aid officer who is nominated by the employer to act on such certification is paid \$23.90 per week.
-This will be reviewed annually and increased in line with Adelaide All Groups CPI as at March each year. - 5.7.5 Should the relevant Award rates rise above the rate being paid by the Corporation under this Agreement, then the relevant Award rates will be paid by the Corporation. - 5.7.6 From the date of approval of this Agreement, the Corporation agrees to continue payment of an additional employer superannuation contribution of 0.5% above the superannuation guarantee contribution rate of 9.5%, to a maximum of 10%. - 5.7.7 Should the superannuation guarantee contribution required by legislation increase beyond 9.5% during the life of this Agreement, the additional superannuation payment agreed in this clause will be absorbed in part, or in full by such increase.
+- 5.6.1.
+The parties agree that all allowances (excluding travel, meals and first aid allowances) have been incorporated into the all-purpose rate of pay prescribed within this Agreement.
+Employees covered by this Agreement will not be eligible to make claim for any allowances (including the Disabilities Allowance), other than those stated within this Agreement. - 5.6.2.
+The following allowances will be paid in addition to the all-purpose rate of pay prescribed within this Agreement: - a) Meal Allowance any employee who is required to continue working after their ordinary finishing time for more than two (2) hours and who has not been notified the previous day that they will be so required to work, will either be supplied by the Corporation with all necessary meal/s or else be paid \$19.75.
+This figure will be reviewed annually and increased in line with Adelaide All Groups CPI as of March each year. - b) First Aid Allowance a certificated first aid officer who is nominated by the employer to act on such certification is paid \$25.66 per week.
+This will be reviewed annually and increased in line with Adelaide All Groups CPI as of March each year. - c) Stand by Allowance an employee who is instructed to be available for recall to work outside of their normal working hours shall in addition to the wage otherwise payable, an amount equal to 10% of the hourly rate for each hour or part thereof that the employee is required to hold themselves available.
+The right is reserved for the